 Allow about half an hour to walk down to the falls and back, along an obvious but unmarked earth path.
-This quiet, largely undisturbed area is a haven for wildlife and, in spring, look out for wildflowers at the feet of the ancient oaks.
+This quiet, largely undisturbed area is a haven for wildlife and, in spring, listen to birds singing amongst the ancient oaks.

 Nearby Drumnadrochit is in the heart of the Great Glen.
 A great way to explore the glen is on the Great Glen Way, which stretches 79 miles (127km) between Fort William and Inverness.
 It’s a rewarding walk or cycle, mainly following towpaths and woodland tracks.
 You can also travel the glen by boat, canoe or kayak.

 You’ll find parking, toilets and places to eat, drink and shop in the village of Drumnadrochit.

 There is no charge to park in this car park.
 Please park with care and consideration.
 In particular please park in designated parking areas only and do not block entrances or gates.